anchore/anchore-charts/stable/anchore-engine/README.md

 You are now running Anchore from the new chart repository, with your data in place.

-#### Upgrade To Latest Version of Anchore
+## Upgrade To Latest Version of Anchore
-Now you can upgrade Anchore to the latest version if desired.
+Now that you're migrated to charts.anchore.io you can upgrade Anchore Engine to the latest version if desired.

 ```
 $ helm upgrade --namespace my-namespace -f anchore_values.yaml my-anchore anchore/anchore-engine